Confidence through ongoing

 Hippocampus Activation – Animal model

-The company established the device’s mechanism of action through fundamental research in animal, demonstrating a direct link between electrical stimulation of the vagus nerve and cognitive arousal.
+The company established the therapy mechanism of action through fundamental research in animal, demonstrating a direct link between electrical stimulation of the vagus nerve and cognitive arousal.

-In these studies, it was demonstrated for the first time the presence of hippocampal type II theta in response to the application of VNS.
+In these studies, or the first time the presence of hippocampal type II theta in response to the application of VNS was demonstrated.

 This discovery is groundbreaking in showing the impact of VNS stimulation on hippocampal function, a key brain structure responsible for memory processing.